BigDataIA-Spring2024-Sec1-Team7/Assignment4/README.md

 # Assignment 4

 ## Problem Statement

-1. **Designing Data Pipeline**: Develop a robust data pipeline architecture using Airflow to automate the extraction, transformation, and loading (ETL) process, ensuring efficient data flow and orchestration.
+1. **Designing Data Pipeline with FastAPI and Airflow**: Develop a robust data pipeline architecture using FastAPI for file upload and Airflow for automated ETL processes.
+This pipeline will automate the extraction, transformation, and loading (ETL) of data, ensuring efficient data flow and orchestration.

-2. **Automated ETL with Airflow**: Implement automated workflows in Airflow to schedule and execute tasks for fetching data from various sources, processing it using Grobid for PDF to XML conversion, validating and parsing the content, and finally loading it into Snowflake data warehouse.
+2. **Automated ETL with Airflow**: Implement automated workflows in Airflow to schedule and execute tasks for fetching data from various sources, including files uploaded via FastAPI, processing it using Grobid for PDF to XML conversion, validating and parsing the content, and finally loading it into Snowflake data warehouse.

-3. **Containerization for Deployment**: Utilize Docker to containerize the data pipeline application, enabling seamless deployment across different environments while ensuring consistency, scalability, and ease of management.
+3. **Containerization for Deployment**: Utilize Docker to containerize the data pipeline application, incorporating both FastAPI and Airflow components.
+This approach enables seamless deployment across different environments while ensuring consistency, scalability, and ease of management.

-Do data and schema validation using these objects using Pydantic 2 and create “clean” csv files.
-Build test cases using Pytest for each of the three classes.
-Run transformation workflows using DBT to generate a summary table

 ## Codelab Link
 https://docs.google.com/document/d/1c6VB_qFBEqGw-6wcCtZOCc7Rcjyu1rTKkr46DdrcOcI/edit?usp=sharing